tongkiankiat/tp/docs/UserGuide.md

 **Note**:
+* Entering a random string or character for MCQ or TF questions will by default be wrong, e.g. entering 'hi' instead of 'A', 'B', 'C' or 'D' for MCQ or 'hi' instead of 'true' or 'false' for TF will be considered incorrect.
 * The MCQ question options are randomised each time to aid remembering the right answer contents instead of remembering the right letter.
 * If the question bank is empty (refers to the last shown list as well), the program will ask you to add a question.